 Explore the deep heritage of Ithaca, New York and Tompkins County

-A tour highlighting historical bridges, showing how it has been either altered or preserved over the years.
+Each stop on the tour highlights one of Tompkins County's historical bridges, showing how it has been either altered or preserved over the years.

 Tompkins County’s voice for historic preservation, education, and sustainability.

 Use the tools of history to understand the past, gain perspective on the present, and help shape the future.